The smoother the flow between action and thought, the stronger the scene will be.

 Thinking and acting the same basic thing feels repetitious, and bogs down the passage with unnecessary words.
 Try to offer new information with each line.
 If your character thinks how much she wants to cry in one line, don't have her fighting back tears in the next line.
 Find another way to show that sadness or give a reason why she's crying.

 Dialogue is action, and it's usually fast-paced action at that.
 A line or two of dialogue in a scene really adds a sense of things moving and gets the character out of her head.
-In my example, my protagonist is alone, yet she talks to the chicken, enabling me to use dialogue to keep the scene from feeling too internal.
+In my example, my protagonist is alone, yet she talks to the chicken, enabling me to use dialogue to keep the scene from feeling too internal or static.

 Description allows you to bridge the gap between action and thought by giving the character something external to focus on.
 A strong point of view also brings a character's voice to it, so it can read like a mix of action and thought--seeing and describing what's seen.